 It has a dual license MIT and Apache 2.0.

 Some professionals propose that it should substitute older languages like C or C++, like Microsoft Azure CTO Mark Russinovich.

-Java is a high-level, object-oriented, strong typed and interpreted programming language.
+Java is a high-level, object-oriented, strong typed, bytecode-compiled and interpreted programming language.

 It mains feature is that the compiled program can be run on any platform that has installed an specific virtual machine called JVM (Java Virtual Machine).
 The source code is compiled into what Java calls bytecode.
 The bytecode can be exported to any platform, and then interpreted by the JVM, thus allowing to run a compiled bytecode on any platform.
 This is why Java is called a multi-platform language with the motto “compile one, run everywhere”.